Heath and Reach: Notable buildings

 There are 26 structures within Heath and Reach civil parish that are listed by Historic England for their historical or architectural interest.
 No building is listed as Grade I, the designation of highest significance, and Heath Manor is listed as Grade II*.

 Filming location

 The disused quarry on the outskirts of Heath and Reach has been used for film purposes, most notably The Mummy Returns (2001), The Da Vinci Code (2006), and Singularity (2012).

 Notable residents

 In 1898 renowned American maritime artist Frederick Judd Waugh was recorded as living at Penlynn in Heath and Reach.
-The world relay gold medalist and TV presenter Kriss Akabusi MBE lives in Heath and Reach.
+The world relay gold medallist and TV presenter Kriss Akabusi MBE lives in Heath and Reach.